OPS-E2E-PPE/VBA-Docs/word/Concepts/Customizing-Word/finding-out-which-property-or-method-to-use.md

 ---
-title: Finding Out Which Property or Method to Use ms.prod: word ms.assetid: 6da49a9c-e28f-dae5-f4bd-3124004052fb ms.date: 06/08/2017
+title: Finding Out Which Property or Method to Use ms.assetid: 6da49a9c-e28f-dae5-f4bd-3124004052fb ms.date: 06/08/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Finding Out Which Property or Method to Use

-You can use the macro recorder to learn which methods or properties you need to accomplish a task in Word.
+Use the macro recorder to learn which methods or properties you need to accomplish a task in Word.
 The macro recorder is a tool that translates your actions into Visual Basic instructions.
 For example, if you turn on the macro recorder and open a document named "Examples.doc", the macro recorder records an instruction similar to the following.

 ```vb